-This gorgeous snake is a lovely adult male ROYAL PYTHON named Rafiki.
-I chose this name as royal pythons come from Africa where the Swahili language is spoken and Rafiki is the Swahili word for ‘friend’, which seems entirely suitable for such a calm, friendly snake!
+These gorgeous snakes are ROYAL PYTHONS.
+The first is an adult male named Rafiki – I chose this name as royal pythons come from Africa where the Swahili language is spoken and Rafiki is the Swahili word for ‘friend’, which seems entirely suitable for such a calm, friendly snake.
+Of course the most famous Rafiki is the mandrill from Walt Disney’s The Lion King, who is a great friend to all the animals in the story!

 Hatched in Sunderland in 1999, Rafiki is the oldest animal in my collection as well as being one of the longest-serving members of the Jungle Roadshow team!
 He is exceptionally popular with everyone he meets as he is fantastic in every way and so calm and docile when being handled.